revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-27. Write the single query that will give the sorted result based on “dob” field that satisfies the following condition:
+27. Write the single query that will give the sorted result based on the “dob” field that satisfies the following condition:
-i) Where “name” starts with “s” alphabet and “salary” in between 40k to 70k ii) Where “department” not equal to “product”.
+i) Where “name” starts with “s” alphabet and “salary” in between 40k to 70k ii) Where “department” is not equal to “product”.

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)